pyroboots/ingot/README.md

 }
 ```

 See the [`ingot.Example`](./ingot.Example) project for a more complete working example that includes blocks, items, recipes, textures, and the full resource pack side.
-See the [Resource Packs & Textures](docs/docs/resource-packs.md) and [Recipes](docs/docs/recipe.md) guides for more detail.
+See the [Resource Packs & Textures](docs/docs/resource-packs.md), [Block Events](docs/docs/block-events.md), and [Recipes](docs/docs/recipe.md) guides for more detail.

 ## 🛠️ Project Structure